Skip to Main Content

 CHEM 3043 - Instrumental Analysis Laboratory

-Prerequisite: CHEM 2053; CHEM 3042 or concurrent enrollment.
+Prerequisite: CHEM 2053; and CHEM 3042 (concurrent enrollment allowed).

 Laboratory component of CHEM 3042.
 Students apply theoretical knowledge to operate advanced instruments to conduct chemical analyses.
 Topics include components of optical instruments, ultraviolet-visible light spectroscopy, fluorescence spectroscopy, electron microscopy, mass spectrometry, gas chromatography, liquid chromatography, voltammetry, and other instrumental methods.